alexandersolovyov/arduino-makefile/README.md

 There are also some more complete (and more complex) make systems for Arduino, such as [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile).
 You may find it better fit to Your needs.
+Also there are plugins for VS Code IDE to work with Arduino.

 Current makefile is a reworked version of the file that was written by Alan Burlison at 2011.